-Gibb's energy; chemical potential; chemical equilibrium; acid - base reaction; solubility product; the carbonate system; unsaturated and saturated hydrocarbons, radionuclide's a) Chemistry of Air:
+Stochiometry, Gibb's energy; chemical potential; chemical equilibrium; acid - base reaction; solubility product; unsaturated and saturated hydrocarbons, radionuclide's.

+a) Chemistry of Air:

-Classification of elements in air; composition of air; chemical speciation; particles ions and radicals in the atmosphere; chemical processes for formation of inorganic and organic particulate matter; thermo chemical and photochemical reactions in the atmosphere, Oxygen and ozone chemistry; chemistry of air pollutants; photochemical smog.
+Composition of air; chemical speciation; particles ions and radicals in the atmosphere; chemical processes for formation of inorganic and organic particulate matter; thermochemical and photochemical reactions in the atmosphere, Oxygen and Ozone chemistry; chemistry of air pollutants; photochemical smog.

-b) Chemistry of water and soil:
+b) Chemistry of water :